-Major life changes, such as the transition from high school to a post-secondary institution, can be overwhelmingly stressful.
+Major life changes, such as the transition from high school to a post-secondary institution, can be overwhelmingly stressful, at times.
 Queen’s is committed to assisting students with their transition to university life, and supporting them throughout their studies.

-Q Success is a proactive nine-week program available to first-year undergraduate students that helps them develop knowledge, attitudes, and skills to support their personal and academic success at Queen’s.
+Q Success is a proactive six-week program available to first-year undergraduate students that helps them develop knowledge, attitudes, and skills to support their personal and academic success at Queen’s.